onco-help/freefeed-server/README.md

 ### Custom configuration

-If you have other PostgreSQL (or any other) settings than default, you should configure FreeFeed server in a proper way.
+If you have other PostgreSQL (or any other) settings than default, you should configure OncoHelp server in a proper way.

-The FreeFeed server uses [node-config](https://github.com/lorenwest/node-config) for configuration.
+The OncoHelp server uses [node-config](https://github.com/lorenwest/node-config) for configuration.
 You can create your own local configuration file to override any of default values.
 See the [Configuration Files](https://github.com/lorenwest/node-config/wiki/Configuration-Files) page of node-config documentation for details.

 The default configuration is defined in `config/default.js` file.
 The `config/test.js` and `config/default-travis.json` files can be used as an example of customized configurations (for the 'test' and Travis CI environments accordingly).